-The apocalyptic fiction is a sub-genre of science fiction where the Earth’s civilization is collapsing.
+Apocalyptic fiction is a sub-genre of science fiction where the Earth’s civilization is collapsing.
 The post-apocalyptic fiction deals with the remaining world after the civilization has collapsed.
-The World wars, biochemical warfare, zombie apocalypse, Cybernetic revolt (AI takeover), alien invasion, pandemics etc are major themes of the apocalyptic fiction.
+The World wars, biochemical warfare, zombie apocalypse, Cybernetic revolt (AI takeover), alien invasion, pandemics, etc are major themes of apocalyptic fiction.

 Several Indian texts have prophesied about the future world.
-Bhavishya Purana, Kalagnanam of Sri Veerabrahmendra swami and Kaivara Tatayya etc mention the details about the apocalyptic world.
+Bhavishya Purana, Kalagnanam of Sri Veerabrahmendra swami and Kaivara Tatayya, etc mention the details about the apocalyptic world.
 But Indian filmmakers never bothered about them.
-Moreover, almost all Indian movies discussing about futuristic worlds take inspiration or directly copy from Hollywood movies.
-Apart from them, we have climate and environment forecasts that provide abundant data about the coming decades.
-The movies depicting large scale calamities help people understand the consequences of ignoring environmental problems.
-Moreover, we are already facing the worst of the air pollution, climate and groundwater problems.
+Moreover, almost all Indian movies discussing futuristic worlds take inspiration or directly copy from Hollywood movies.
+Apart from them, we have climate and environmental forecasts that provide abundant data about the coming decades.
+The movies depicting large-scale calamities help people understand the consequences of ignoring environmental problems.
+Moreover, we are already facing the worst of air pollution, climate and groundwater problems.
 These movies will alarm people into thinking about it.

-The Telugu filmmakers generally avoid the ground reality such as slums, mismanagement of surface water, lack of ground water, heatwaves, untimely rains, whirlwinds, air & water pollution etc. Although they are not calamities, they have become a part of our daily lives.
-However, the filmmakers prefer the AC rooms, well designed interiors and clean roads with greenery around.
-Nowadays most of our movies are urban based which moved far away from the rural lifestyle and problems.
+The Telugu filmmakers generally avoid the ground reality such as slums, mismanagement of surface water, lack of groundwater, heatwaves, untimely rains, whirlwinds, air & water pollution, etc. Although they are not calamities, they have become a part of our daily lives.
+However, the filmmakers prefer the AC rooms, well-designed interiors, and clean roads with greenery around.
+Nowadays most of our movies are urban-based which moved far away from the rural lifestyle and problems.
 Whatever little we can see in movies is mostly fabricated to present the villages beautifully or to pinpoint the specific problem that our protagonist is going to solve.
-The movies featuring post-apocalyptic worlds may change the perception of audience about several problems.
+The movies featuring post-apocalyptic worlds may change the perception of the audience about several problems.